 The free-of-charge Drop-in Playgroup program at 75 Hemmingwood Way is not just for babies and children.
 The program is equally for the parents and caregivers caring for them.

 For children, the Drop-in Playgroup offers an age-appropriate play environment with:

 - dramatic play;

 The Centrepointe Childcare Services (CCS) Home-based Childcare program currently offers full-time and part-time spaces to more than 100 children, aged between 0 and 12 years, in safe, nurturing, and enriching home environments.

 The Home-based Childcare program is licensed under the Child Care and Early Years Act, 2014, which sets standards for healthy and safe child caring practices.
 CCS is licensed by the Ontario Ministry of Education to approve and supervise home settings and has the capacity to support 47 Home-based Childcare Providers.

 Co-operative Nursery School program

-The Co-operative Nursery School is a part-time, early learning environment for children turning three years of age by December 31st.
+The Co-operative Nursery School is a part-time, early learning environment for children ages 2.5 years to 4 years.
 Delivered at the Centre, this school readiness program focuses on socialization (cooperation, sharing and making friends) and is supported by pre-reading (shape, colours and letter recognition) and pre-math skills (number and shape recognition) –all through play-based activities that get children ready for kindergarten.